Piezo-orbital backaction force in a rare-earth doped crystal: Experimental results

-The principle of using time-resolved tomography for separating the conservative and dissipative contributions to the measured surface distortion is depicted in Figure~\ref{fig:unecourbe}(b).
+The principle of using time-resolved tomography for separating the conservative and dissipative contributions to the measured surface deformation is depicted in Figure~\ref{fig:unecourbe}(b) and (d).
 The time evolution of two photodeflection signals, acquired well apart on the crystal surface, are shown.
-When probed $350~\mu$m away from the pumping region (located at $y=0$), the surface tilt angle exhibits a damped response reaching $0.6~\mu$rad at its maximum, with a delay significantly larger than the pump pulse duration.
-This slow response strongly evokes the heat diffusion process occurring in the presence of a photothermal effect.
-On the other hand, when we probe the surface closer to the pumping position, we observe a steep response to the stepwise pumping, up to $3~\mu$rad, followed by a decay comparable with the metastable state lifetime.
-This is compatible with the expected instantaneous piezoscopic response that we will address in more detail in Sec.~\ref{sec:piezomodel}.
+When probed $350~\mu$m away from the pumping region (located at $y=0$), the surface tilt angle exhibits a damped response, with a delay significantly larger than the pump pulse duration.
+This slow response strongly evokes the heat diffusion process originating from a photothermal effect.
+When the surface is probed closer to the pumping position ($y=-90\,\mu$m), a steep, stronger response is observed, followed by a decay comparable with the \levelm state lifetime.
+This is compatible with the expected piezo-orbital response, synchronized with the population dynamics.